GHS aviation students witness the landing of a lifetime as helicopter arrives at school

-On the last day for Gering High School seniors, a group of them got to end their senior year off with a bang — watching a helicopter land on the school’s football field.
+On the last day for Gering High School seniors, a group of them got to end their senior year off with a unique experience — watching a helicopter land on the school’s football field.

 Several students, many of them in the GHS aviation program, and school officials crowded outside the building to watch as the bright red AirLink helicopter descended from a clear blue sky and alighted onto field in the middle of the track length.